T of C

 (Return)

-Fan Li (31472.285; biography also in Liexian Zhuan), from Yue (an ancient region extending south from the area around modern Hangzhou), became (with 文種 Wen Zhong as chief advisor on civil matters) the chief advisor on military matters to 句踐 Gou Jian, who became King of Yue in 496 BCE; the capital city was Kuaiji (near modern Shaoxing).
+For early sources on Fan Li (31472.285 范蠡) see Shi Ji, Book 41 (Gou Jian) and Book 129 (Money Makers); his biography in Liexian Zhuan; and the 夫差內傳 Inner Chronicle of the 14th Year of King Fuchai in the Spring and Autumn Annals of Wu and Yue (Chinese Text Project).
+Fan Li, from Yue (an ancient region extending south from the area around modern Hangzhou), became (with 文種 Wen Zhong as chief advisor on civil matters) the chief advisor on military matters to 句踐 Gou Jian, who became King of Yue in 496 BCE; the capital city was Kuaiji (near modern Shaoxing).
 At the time Yue was at war with 吳 Wu (capital near modern Suzhou).
-Shi Ji, Book 41 (Gou Jian) relates the advice of Wen Zhong and Fan Li, basically to be prudent.
+The Shi Ji account of Gou Jian relates that the advice of Wen Zhong and Fan Li was basically to be prudent.
 As a result of their advice Yue finally defeated Wu 22 years later.
 At this point Fan Li told Wen Zhong that although Gou Jian was good to them in times of trouble, he would not be so in times of peace.
 Fan Li then left Yue.
-His subsequent activies are recorded in Shi Ji, Book 129 (Money Makers).
-Here it says (see also 31472.286 范蠡泛湖 Fan Li Floats on a Lake) that Fan Li sailed away a boat, going to 齊 Qi (northern Shandong), where he became known as 鴟夷子皮 Zhiyi Zipi (Accommodating Old Wine-Skin).
-After this he went to 陶 Tao (Dingtao in western Shandong), where he was called 朱公 Zhu Gong (Lord Zhu.
+His subsequent activies are recorded in Shi Ji, Book 129.
+Here it says (see also 31472.286 范蠡泛湖 Fan Li Floats on a Lake, as well as the Shi Ji reference about Three Rivers Five Lakes) that Fan Li sailed away a boat, going to 齊 Qi (northern Shandong), where he became known as 鴟夷子皮 Zhiyi Zipi (Accommodating Old Wine-Skin).
+After this he went to 陶 Tao (Dingtao in western Shandong), where he was called 朱公 Zhu Gong (Lord Zhu).
 Here he amassed a great fortune, which he passed on to his childen; "Tao Zhu Gong" thus came to mean "millionaire".

 (Return)